 Computer Science Major

 "My experience in SXU’s Computer Science program was a very positive one.
 The faculty was always supportive and offered good explanations to any problem I was having in class.
 I think the highlight of the program for me was the software engineering course, which is the capstone course.
-It taught me how software development works in the real world and at the end our class, I was able to get a tangible product."
+It taught me how software development works in the real world, and at the end of our class, I was able to get a tangible product."